 Coordinating time with a hiring manager is the bane of most recruiters’ lives.
 We all know how busy these guys are, so it’s all too easy to have a two minute chat on the phone, accept a job profile via email without much explanation and think of the fee.
 But this is not enough for you to do a good job and can risk future business.

 If you shoot off that two minute call and go straight onto your database then chances are you’re not going to find the right candidate who will stick it out.
 You work hard enough for the fee so do you really want to have to work at filling that position more than once or giving back the money?

 We often spend more time with our colleagues than our family or friends so you don’t want the new addition to upset the harmony of the existing work family.

 Instead, get to know what type of manager your HM is and find out about the existing team.
 Are there any quirky traits or strong characters that the newbie would have to fit in with?

 Finding out all of these little nuggets will make your life easier and more importantly win you brownie points with your hiring manager.
 And as you seem to understand the culture, you’re more likely to win more business from them!

 3. Manage Expectations

 You’re an expert in your field, so share the information and set your HM up for a successful hire.
-Be honest with them, tell them if they are punching above their weight or if they can get more for their money.
-Don’t be afraid to say no!
-Making promises and not delivering is only going to make you look incompetent and you’ll not get any thanks (not to mention commission) for wasting your hiring manager’s precious time!
+Be honest with them, tell them if they're punching above their weight or if they can get more for their money.
+And don’t be afraid to say no!
+Making promises and not delivering is only going to make you look incompetent and you’ll not get any thanks (not to mention commission) for wasting your hiring manager’s precious time.